 This post may contain affiliate links.
 Please read our disclosure policy.

-Enjoy this small Quiche Lorraine with a sweet and fruity bowl of Ambrosia, a slice of warm, freshly baked French Bread, or a side of honey-glazed Roasted Carrots.
-Each side dish complements the quiche with its unique flavors and textures.
+Pair this small Quiche Lorraine with a refreshing bowl of Ambrosia, a slice of warm French Bread, or a side of sweet, honey-glazed Roasted Carrots.
+Each option adds a delightful balance of flavors and textures to your meal.

 RELATED: Easy Dinner Ideas For One